Highway-Kebabbery/Job-Scraper/README.md

 * One daily notification per company is scheduled for 1000 each day with a summary of yesterday's findings.
 * When changes to a given company's "Careers" page are detected, all subsequent executions for that day send a notification to the user's phone to increase visibility.
 * The scraper is periodically scheduled as a cronjob, so the frequency can be easily changed.
+* The scraper captures all job listings by navigating through "Careers" sections with multiple pages using Selenium.
 * Note that the application currently only checks for *updates* to company listings, so a listing removal will trigger the "listings updated" notification.
-* Navigates through "Careers" sections with multiple pages using Selenium.

 ### Planned:
-I am currently only targeting smaller companies with a relatively small number of job listings that fit on one webpage.
-The following planned features will allow me to target larger companies which may have a vast number of listings that are unrelated to me.
+The application is currently only configured to target smaller companies with a relatively small number of job listings.
+Some of the following planned features will allow for targeting larger companies which may have a vast number of listings that are unrelated to the user.
-* Detect only the addition of new jobs.
+* Detect only the addition of new jobs as opposed to detecting any change at all.
 * Filter job listings by specified keywords to narrow the search.
-    * As a result, notifications can meaningfully contain the actual job titles available for application.
+    * As a result, notifications could meaningfully contain the actual job titles available for application.
     * The drawback to this feature is that I may miss jobs that I am interested in if I do not use an expansive enough set of keyword filters.
-Even this won't gaurantee success.
+Even still, some interesting jobs may be missed.
     * The benefit to this feature is that I could target much larger companies that have a higher quantity of irrelevant listings.
 * I could conceivably condense all available listings at all tracked companies into one text file that is built daily and linked-to in the daily notification.
     * This would be useful if I am tracking so many companies that receiving one notification per company is cumbersome.
 However, it is not the most pragmatic feature to work on right now.
-* I know that the script might break when a targeted company removes all listings, but I'm not sure exactly how that will happen.
-I need to figure out which error this would return, or otherwise what unique feature may be of use in identifying this case.
-If I can handle the error when the scraper returns nothing, then I can program the script to set 'Titles' to an empty list.
-    * I'll try to account for this later by attempting to target either empty or non-existent tag/attribute pairs.
+* For the match-case statement in `CompanyJobsFinder.set_current_jobs()`, I will eventually need to figure out which kwarg works for each selector.
+I've only verified this for `'class name'` so far.
+    * I will do this on an as-needed basis and I expect that anybody with the ability to use this script for their own purpose could do the same.

 ## How to Use